jchwl0527/Start/README.md

 *   [AutumnWhj/ChatGPT-wechat-bot](https://github.com/AutumnWhj/ChatGPT-wechat-bot) - ChatGPT for wechat https://github.com/AutumnWhj/ChatGPT-wechat-bot

 *   [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) - Easy and fast book searcher, create and search your private library.
+Index metadata for over 10 million books in one minute as well as search in 10ms.

 *   [Icalingua-plus-plus/Icalingua-plus-plus](https://github.com/Icalingua-plus-plus/Icalingua-plus-plus) - A client for QQ and more.:electron: